 Should the Tax Court some day amend its Rules to adopt the idiosyncratic procedure here rejected, the changed character of the Tax Court judges review of special trial judge reports would be subject to appellate review for consistency with the relevant federal statutes and due process.

 What makes this case particularly troubling is that the U.S. Tax Court disregarded its own rules (for over twenty years!), made an expressly misleading (arguably false) statement, and the court took steps to cloak its rule violation.

 None of the judges involved were removed or barred from office or sanctioned in any other way.
 Moreover, the court has not amended its rules or taken any steps to ensure that taxpayers do not run into the same or similar situations in the future.

 The Supreme Court’s opinion calls into question whether the U.S. Tax Court is a fair and impartial forum and whether a tax attorney can, in good faith, recommend that his or her client pursue their case in that forum.
-These are very serious questions.Previous post: Tax Treatment of Settlement Agreements: A Review For Plaintiffs’ Attorneys
+These are very serious questions.Previous post: Taxation of Settlement Agreements for Plaintiffs Attorneys

 Next post: IRS Rejects Court Orders, Law and Logic: Modus Operandi or Isolated Case?